Samuel Bianchini and Thierry Fournier

 Duration 12′.
 With the voices of Hiromi Asaï and Véronique Gens.

-Performed as a solo piece on laptop, To Agrippine is based on the very beginning of Handel’s opera Agrippina.
-It experiments a situation of time depth: a real time navigation through the temporality of music.
-An extremely slow gesture produces a simultaneous navigation through three musical layers: the first orchestral part of the opera overture, the first spoken sentence in the recitatives, and the first soprano aria.
-This slow-motion movement within the musical materials reveals their lines of forces and details, as the aerial approach to a landscape.
+Performed as a solo piece on laptop, Vers Agrippine (toward Agrippina) is based on Handel’s opera Agrippina.
+It experiments a real time navigation through the temporality of a music.
+Playing with a computer program created for this work, the artist composes a navigation in an extreme slow-motion, through three musical layers: the first seconds of the overture, the first sentence of the first recitative, and the first seconds of the first soprano aria.
+This microscopic movement reveals all the musical matter but also its lines of forces and details, as in the aerial approach to a landscape.